H4NM/WhoYouCalling/README.md

 - [ ] Sort the output addresses
 - [ ] Console write when process start and finish.
 - [ ] Only create a results folder for processes that has any data within them.
+- [ ] Enable strictbpf argument to only allow oneway application communication